 - No manual editing should be required for the Chart to reflect the latest project updates.

 I’ve already described the functions used to create DNR.
 It’s time to do it.
 If you’ll look on worksheet “Dynamic Named Ranges” you’ll see the data table I created.
 It lies in the range $J$4:$N$31.
 The week number dates display in column J. The “weighted_completion” sums are displayed for each region in columns K through N. I’ll use cell $J$4 as the reference for the OFFSET function.
-Since this cell is in the range of dates, the rows offset will be zero, and so will the columns offset.
+Since this cell is in the range of dates, the row offset will be zero, and so will the column offset.
 Next, comes the variable part.

 The Date Range